bhisaac/5eFP/5eFP-SRD.md

 As an acolyte, you command the respect of those who share your faith, and you can perform the religious ceremonies of your deity.
 Whenever you spend a downtime round at a temple, shrine, or other established presence of your faith, at the start of the downtime round, you gain ⛁ and holy water.
 Bonus coins awarded through this feature may only be spent on rest and repairs.

+## Swindler

+You have always had a way with people.
+You know what makes them tick, you can tease out their heart's desires after a few minutes of conversation, and with a few leading questions, you can read them like they were children's books.
+It's a useful talent, and one that you're perfectly willing to use for your advantage.

+**Tool Proficiencies:** Disguise kit, forgery kit

+**Equipment:** A set of fine clothes, disguise kit, tools of the con of your choice (ten stoppered bottles filled with colored liquid, a set of weighted dice, a deck of marked cards, or a signet ring of an imaginary duke), and a belt pouch containing ⛁

+### Feature: False Identity

+As part of completing a short rest, you may switch to a secondary identity that includes documentation, established acquaintances, and disguises that allow you to assume that persona.
+While disguised, any Performance checks made while keeping up your ruse gain advantage.

+## Performer

+You thrive in front of an audience.
+You know how to entrance them, entertain them, and even inspire them.
+Your poetics can stir the hearts of those who hear you, awakening grief or joy, laughter or anger.
+Your music raises their spirits or captures their sorrow.
+Your dance steps captivate, your humor cuts to the quick.
+Whatever techniques you use, your art your life.

+**Tool Proficiencies:** Disguise kit, one type of musical instrument

+**Equipment:** A musical instrument (one of your choice), the favor of an admirer (love letter, lock of hair, or trinket), a costume, and a belt pouch containing ⛁

+### Feature: By Popular Demand

+If you spend a round of downtime at an inn, tavern, circus, theater, or in a noble's court, you gain ⛁.
+Bonus coins awarded through this feature can only be spent on rest and repairs.

 ## Outlaw

 You are an experienced criminal with a history of breaking the law.
 You have spent much time among other outlaws and still have contacts within the criminal underworld.
 You're far closer than most people to the seedy underbelly of civilization, and you have survived up to this point by flouting the rules and regulations of society.